bpmn-io/feel-editor/README.md

 ### Variables

 You can provide a variables array that will be used for auto completion.
+Nested structures are supported.
 The Variables need to be in the following format:

 ```JavaScript
 const editor = new FeelEditor({